openownership/openownership.beta/_posts/2018-12-18-openownership-in-kiev.markdown

 ---
 title: OpenOwnership in Kiev
 date: 2018-12-18 11:01:00 Z
-categories:
+tags:
 - 1-1 technical assistance
 - the openownership pilot program
 - private sector engagement
 - the beneficial ownership data standard
-tags:
 - ukraine
 image: "/uploads/kiev-03.jpg"
 author: Louise Russell-Prywata
 ---

 At the start of December 2018, OpenOwnership was in Kiev starting our technical assistance to the Government of Ukraine.
 In October, the country publicly committed to become the first country to implement the Beneficial Ownership Data Standard (BODS), working with OpenOwnership through our Pilot Program.

 At the opening event, Deputy First Minister Olena Sukmanova highlighted the importance of beneficial ownership transparency to overall anti-corruption reforms in Ukraine, declaring that "these reforms are revolutionary . . . nothing will stop us any more.”